kbase/cdm-task-service/design/design.md

 and [Airflow](https://airflow.apache.org/).
 More research would be needed to determine requirements and use cases.

-### Realtime job logs
+### Logging improvements

+* The current design uploads logs to Minio; the user is required to interface with Minio in order to read them.
+Add endpoints to the service to fetch logs or parts of logs for a job.
-The current design only uploads logs to the server when the job is complete.
+* The current design only uploads logs to Minio when the job is complete.
 This could be improved by streaming the logs into Minio so they can be viewed while the job is running.
   Not sure if this is possible - can you read a file in Minio while it’s being written?

 ### Alternative authentication sources